shyshi/shyshi.work/content/en/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Radiation Protection
-    institution: Institute of High Energy Physics, Chinese Academy of Sciences.
+    institution: Unversity of Chinese Academy of Sciences.
     year: 2018
   - course: BSc in Nuclear Physics and Technology
     institution: Fudan University